-Once you complete your biometrics, you will receive a letter like the one below.
+Once you complete your biometrics, you will receive a biometrics validity letter like the one below.
 It confirms your biometrics are done!
-This document tells you when your biometric information is valid for 10 years after the letter date.
+This document tells you that your biometric information is valid for the 10 years following the date of the letter.

 That is everything you need to know about biometrics when applying for an IEC work permit!
 Please share your questions or experience below!

-Are you planning to come to Canada through International Experience Canada (IEC) for a working holiday?
+Are you planning to come to Canada through International Experience Canada (IEC) on a working holiday?

 Get started and secure your work experience in Canada!